DDB Worldwide: Needham Harper & Steers

-Needham Harper Worldwide started in Chicago in 1925 as Maurice H. Needham Co. with two clients and billings totalling $270,000.
+Needham Harper Worldwide started in Chicago in 1925 as Maurice H. Needham Co., with two clients and billings totaling $270,000.
 By 1934, it was named Needham, Louis and Brorby, Inc., with billings of US$1 million, had signed the Kraft Foods account and had opened a Hollywood office to service its clients' network radio program production needs.

 In 1951, the agency opened a New York office to concentrate on the rapidly expanding television industry.
-That office merged with Doherty, Clifford, Steers and Shenfield in 1965 and changed its name to Needham, Harper & Steers.
+That office merged with Doherty, Clifford, Steers and Shenfield in 1965, and changed its name to Needham, Harper & Steers.
 The Chicago office grew with accounts such as the Morton Company, Household Finance Corporation, General Mills and Frigidaire.
-The firm won the Oklahoma gasoline account (later Esso, then ExxonMobil) after research indicated that American drivers wanted both power and play, and copywriter Sandy Sulcer, working with psychologist Ernest Dichter, chose the tiger to symbolize that desire, which led to the campaign Put a Tiger in Your Tank.
+The firm won the Oklahoma gasoline account (later Esso, then ExxonMobil) after research indicated that American drivers wanted both power and play.
+Copywriter Sandy Sulcer, working with psychologist Ernest Dichter, chose the tiger to symbolize that desire, which led to the campaign Put a Tiger in Your Tank.
 In 1966, the agency opened a Los Angeles office to handle the Continental Airlines business.
-An office was opened in Washington D.C. in 1971 initially to service some local McDonald's business.
-Soon, this agency was winning government and media business and an "Issues and Images" division was opened to service corporate public relations.
+An office was opened in Washington, D.C. in 1971, initially to service some local McDonald's business.
+Soon, this agency was winning government and media business, and an "Issues and Images" division was opened to service corporate public relations.
 This business would eventually become Biederman & Company.
-The agency worked on public service campaigns called Buckle Up for Safety as well as a traffic safety campaign entitled Watch Out For The Other Guy for the Advertising Council.
+The agency worked on public service campaigns called Buckle Up for Safety, as well as a traffic safety campaign entitled Watch Out For The Other Guy for the Advertising Council.

-Keith L. Reinhard came from Chicago to head the worldwide firm in 1982 and, by 1986, there were thirty two offices outside the US; American offices in New York, Chicago, Los Angeles, Washington, Boston, Phoenix, Sacramento, San Diego, Baltimore and Dayton; and diversification in Porter Novelli, Biederman & Company and the international direct-response agency DR Group, Inc.
+Keith L. Reinhard came from Chicago to head the worldwide firm in 1982, and by 1986, there were thirty two offices outside the US; American offices in New York, Chicago, Los Angeles, Washington, D.C., Boston, Phoenix, Sacramento, San Diego, Baltimore and Dayton; and diversification in Porter Novelli, Biederman & Company and the international direct-response agency DR Group, Inc.